JonnyPS/web-dev-environment/README.md

 Clone this project to your local environment.
 Open terminal and run **gulp watch** to get started.

+### Install
+run **npm install** and install gulp globally; **npm install gulp -g** Navigate into the directory
+Install gulp into the project **npm install gulp --save-dev** The following dependencies are required to run the project:
+- gulp-sass
+- browser-sync
+- gulp-useref
+- gulp uglify
+- gulp-cssnano
+- gulp-imagemin
+- gulp-cache
+- npm del
+-

 ### Folder Structure
 The *app* folder is used for development purposes only.<br>
 The *dist* folder is used for publication only.